instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 </details>

 <details>
-<summary>Notify Client that it is possible to publish Audio to specified Peers</summary>
+<summary>Notify Web Client that it is possible to publish Audio to specified Peers</summary>

 ```json
 {